Telephone exchange: Fault tolerance

 Composite switches are inherently fault-tolerant.
 If a subswitch fails, the controlling computer can sense the failure during a periodic test.
 The computer marks all the connections to the subswitch as "in use".
 This prevents new calls, and does not interrupt established calls.
 As established calls end, the subswitch becomes unused, and can be repaired.
 When the next test succeeds, the switch returns to full operation.

 To prevent frustration with unsensed failures, all the connections between layers in the switch are allocated using first-in-first-out lists (queues).
 As a result, if a connection is faulty or noisy and the customer hangs up and redials, they will get a different set of connections and subswitches.
 A last-in-first-out (stack) allocation of connections might cause a continuing string of very frustrating failures.

 Fire and disaster recovery

-A central exchange is almost always a single point of failure for local calls.
+A central office is almost always a single point of failure for local calls.
 As the capacity of individual switches and the optical fibre which interconnects them increases, potential disruption caused by destruction of one local office will only be magnified.
 Multiple fibre connections can be used to provide redundancy to voice and data connections between switching centres, but careful network design is required to avoid situations where a main fibre and its backup both go through the same damaged central office as a potential common mode failure.